Floe-Project/Floe/docs/src/develop/tags-and-folders.md

 `sci-fi`,
 `western`.

 It's usually recommended to specify moods for synthesised instruments and presets.
-Sometimes not applicable for acoustic sounds.
+Not typically used for well-known acoustic instruments.

 [^bright]: 'bright' as in: positive, uplifting, clear
 [^dark]: 'dark' as in: unhappy, dim, unpleasant